 I’m going to write about something that may startle you, but it was on my heart this morning.
 Have you ever thought about all the men and women in the Bible who lied?
-Ever read in the scriptures how HaShem blessed several of them for lying?
-Oh I know you are probably thinking there is no way!
+Ever read in the scriptures how HaShem blessed several of them for lying or partially telling the truth?
+Oh I know you are probably thinking there is no way.

 First let’s look at the Hebrew word for lie and liar and that word is kazab.
-Besides lying, it also means to fail and disappoint.
+Besides lying, it also means to fail, ruin, and disappoint.
 This should make more sense as you read.

-At times, we try and cover our mistakes or we exaggerate a story to make it seem greater.
-Sometimes we lie about the smallest, insignificant petty things and don’t even notice.
+Sometimes we tell lies and don’t realize why or even that we have lied.
+Other times, we try and cover our mistakes or we exaggerate a story to make it seem greater.
+Sometimes we lie about the smallest most insignificant things and don’t even notice.
 Most of us have lied about how fast we drive or how many times a person called us or how much we paid for an item.
 Sometimes we lie to test people.
 I told someone once that I paid a hundred dollars for an item I paid a hundred and fifty for.
-The Holy Spirit spoke to my spirit and said, “Tekoa you just lied.”
-I said, “Father you are right, why did I do that?”
+The Holy Ruach Spirit quickened me and said, “Tekoa you just lied.”
+I said, “Father you are right.
+Why did I do that?”
 Did it hurt anyone?
-No, not really, but I think if we were all honest, we can remember a time or two when we said something that was not the complete truth.
+No–not really, but I think if we were all honest, we can remember a time or two when we said something that was not the complete truth.

 Maybe you have lied to a spouse in order to not hurt them or to a parent to protect them or even to a child.
 I received a text the other day from someone who I have spent a lot of time with lately, as we conversed back and forth, I told her I had to go and she said, “I miss you” I went to text “I miss you too” and thought that is a lie, I don’t and erased the text.
 I then wrote, “Hope to see you soon” but instantly I realized that too was a lie.
 I pondered how to respond and finally said, “I hope you have a wonderful day.”
 I meant that.
 Have you ever told someone their baby was beautiful and secretly you thought it looked like an alien?
 Oh come on admit it, we lie!